canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 ---
-title: How we made 'The Tale of the Little Witch'
+title: How we made 'The Tale of the Little Witch', part 1
 layout: article
 origin: https://canmom.tumblr.com/post/712492038712590336/when-robots-got-muscles
 excerpt: Make a short 3DCG film in a week and make it look goood!
 It's possible.
 Here's how.